a catalogue of time + Space

 Piney Wood Atlas is a collaborative project between citizen artists Alicia Toldi and Carolina Porras and was formed out of a desire to help spread the word about the magical world of artist residencies.

 Through a series of regional road trips, we travel across the country unearthing small, emerging and unconventional artist residencies.
 Visiting is essential in absorbing the atmosphere, embedding into the space as if we were residents ourselves.
 We share meals, conversations and experiences with facilitators and artists.
-So far, we have visited 30 residencies across eight states and plan to visit the whole country in the next two years, representing alternative residencies through annually printed regional guidebooks, online content, and workshops.
+So far, we have visited around 45 residencies across 15 states and plan to visit the whole country in the next two years, representing alternative residencies through annually printed regional guidebooks, online content, and workshops.

 Alternative residencies offer individual character, personalized experiences and room to experiment.
 Featuring these kinds of spaces allows us to connect creative thinkers with places where they can become visionaries, unlocking fresh ideas that only come from being in a new environment, and thus engaging in a symbiotic relationship between the artist, the residency locale and the outside world.